(Last update : April, 30th 2020)

 Pour les petites unités à la recherche d'une solution de détection à moindre coût, l'AIS offre une alternative très intéressante au radar, et rendra de grands services pour la navigation maritime dans des zones de fort trafic ou pour le passage de rails par exemple !

 Installing an AIS receiver is already reassuring because it allows you to see the traffic around you.
 But be careful, you will not be detected by other ships.
-To do this, you must choose a transponder that emits your position.
-Equipping yourself with a transponder increases your own safety (more chance of being seen) and contributes to the overall "ecosystem" of AIS (which would be of no interest if there were only receivers and no transmitters!)
+To do this, you must choose a transponder that transmits your position.
+Providing yourself with a transponder increases your own safety (more chance of being seen) and contributes to the overall "ecosystem" of AIS (which would be of no interest if there were only receivers and no transmitters!)

 Historically prices have been quite high, but we are beginning to see affordable AIS transponders with wifi coming onto the market.
 Another solution is to connect a wired AIS transponder to a Wifi multiplexer such as the Miniplex-3wi (see below).